apache/age-website/docs/clauses/match.md

 ```

-Returns all the vertices in the database.
+Returns all vertices in the database.

 <table>